geofflamrock/stack/README.md

         --working-dir         The path to the directory containing the git repository.
-Defaults to the current directory --dry-run             Show what would happen without making any changes -n, --name                The name of the stack to push changes from the remote for -f, --force               Force the push of the stack --force-with-lease    Force the push of the stack with lease --max-batch-size      The maximum number of branches to push changes for at once (default: 5)
+Defaults to the current directory --dry-run             Show what would happen without making any changes -n, --name                The name of the stack to push changes from the remote for --max-batch-size      The maximum number of branches to push changes for at once (default: 5)
 ```